Grand Veterans Handicap Chase Preview, Tips, Runners & Trends

 You know how punters get lost in too much data or bet blindly?
 I break down the stats and trends so you can feel confident you’re betting with more than just gut instinct.

-2026 Grand Veterans Handicap Chase Preview
+2027 Grand Veterans Handicap Chase Preview

-Scheduled to take place in either late May or early June of each year at Cartmel is the Grand Veterans Handicap Chase, which is a Class 3 race which is one of the season's highlights at Cartmel.
+Scheduled to take place in either late May or early June of each year at Cartmel is the Grand Veterans Handicap Chase, which is a Class 3 race and is one of the season's highlights at Cartmel.

 The race is open to veterans who are aged ten or older, with those runners running over a testing trip of three miles, five and a half furlongs at this left-handed track.